MQasim-Zafar/Business-Data-Analyst-Portfolio/README.md

 ## 🛠️ Technologies Used

-This portfolio leverages a robust mix of tools and technologies covering the full analytics workflow — from data extraction and processing to modeling and visualization:
+This portfolio leverages a mix of tools and technologies covering the full analytics workflow — from data extraction and processing to modeling and visualization:

 SQL: Efficient querying, aggregation, and feature engineering on relational databases